 Throwback to being an awkward teenager with a face full of spots.
 Remember that time?
 It felt like every day a new blemish would crop up.
 Looking in the mirror and seeing a spotty face looking back at you became the norm.
-Your saving grace was that you knew it probably wouldn’t last forever because every single grown up around you said things like:
+Your saving grace was that you knew it probably wouldn’t last forever because all the grown ups of the world said things like:

 “Oh, don’t you worry, everyone gets them at your age”